torchbox/django-pattern-library/docs/guides/defining-template-context.md

               link: /page2
 ```

-You can define a list or a dict or anything that [`PyYAML`](http://pyyaml.org/wiki/PyYAMLDocumentation) allows you to create in `yaml` format without creating a custom objects.
+You can define a list or a dict or anything that [`PyYAML`](http://pyyaml.org/wiki/PyYAMLDocumentation) allows you to create in YAML format without creating a custom objects.

 ## Modifying template contexts with Python

-While most objects can be faked with `yaml`, Django has a few common constructs that are difficult to replicate.
+While most objects can be faked with YAML, Django has a few common constructs that are difficult to replicate.
 For example: `Form` and `Paginator` instances.
-To help with this, django-pattern library allows you to register any number of 'context modifiers'.
-Context modifiers are simply Python functions that accept the `context` dictionary generated from the `yaml` file, and can make additions or updates to it as necessary.
+To help with this, django-pattern-library allows you to register any number of 'context modifiers'.
+Context modifiers are simply Python functions that accept the `context` dictionary generated from the YAML file, and can make additions or updates to it as necessary.
 For convenience, they also receive the current `HttpRequest` as `request`.

 Context modifiers can easily be registered using the `register_context_modifier` decorator.
 Here is a simple example: